Looking for a free POS solution?

 Over the last few years, ProofHub has attracted a wide customer base, from large corporations to fledgling start-ups.
 Some big-name users of this software include TripAdvisor, Harvard University, Taco Bell, the University of Kent, and Wipro.
-ProofHub is currently available in English, Spanish, Portuguese, Polish, German and French.
+ProofHub is currently available in English, Spanish, Portuguese, Polish, German, and French.
 Soon, ProofHub will also be available in Russian.
+In late 2018, Proofhub announced the beta version of ProofHub+, a total redesign of the app that will, when it’s released, greatly enhance the user experience.

 Table of Contents